Brooke Baldwin: Speaking engagements

 Baldwin hosted the AK100 Club event for the travel agency Abercrombie and Kent, and gave a speech, based upon her March 2015 climb up Mount Kilimanjaro.

 Also in 2016, Baldwin presented an award at L'Oréal Paris 11th Annual Women of Worth Celebration.
 Other presenters included Blake Lively, Andie MacDowell, Diane Keaton, Aimee Mullins, L'Oréal USA president Karen Fondu, Tamron Hall, Arianna Huffington, Liya Kebede, Karlie Kloss and Eva Longoria at The Pierre on November 16 in New York City.

 In 2017, Baldwin spoke at the 7th annual Neighbor Celebration in Washington, D.C. for Blue Star Families where former First Lady Rosalynn Carter was honored on March 30, 2017.

 Baldwin hosted Mother Nature Network's White House Correspondents' Jam at Hamilton Live, Washington, D.C., in April 2017 – featuring headlining band, The Boxmasters, with actor Billy Bob Thornton and Rolling Stones' keyboardist Chuck Leavell.

 Baldwin gave the commencement address at The University of North Carolina at Chapel Hill on May 14, 2017.

 Personal life

 In July 2017, Baldwin revealed that she was engaged to English producer James Fletcher.
-They were married in May 2018.
+They were married in May 2018, in a ceremony at Liberty Farms in Ghent, New York.

+In February 2023, Baldwin filed for divorce.